 Batali broke the group into small teams.
 The Chetcutis’ close friends, Barb and Mike Collins, browned butter for the Cacio e Pepe (a cheese and butter sauce).
 Meanwhile, Patti worked with friend Kate Vilter, a Leelanau County restaurateur, on the antipasto, a rustically elegant grouping of fresh, blanched fava beans, sliced prosciutto and shaved Pecorino.

 Michael, teamed with friend Kyle Evans, a designer for Ford Motor Company, was assigned to assemble the crostata di prugne Santa Rosa (plum tart) into the tart pans.
 As Michael, a self-described Molto Mario (Batali’s cooking show on the Food Network) aficionado, was putting the chilled crust into the tart pans, Batali stepped over to show him how to quickly trim the sides of the crusts with a paring knife instead of using his fingers—and risking mashing it into a warm paste.
-“I know, I know, I watched that show,” Michael said, demonstrating for the chef.
+“I know, I know, I watched that show,” Michael says, demonstrating for the chef.
 Batali roared with laughter.

 When the grill was hot and almost ready for the Scottadia (translation: finger-burning lamb chops), and Mario had finished off the antipasto with olive oil and an artichoke marinated in balsamic vinegar, the guests were seated at tables set up in the lawn between the garden and the farmhouse.
 From there they could look over the tops of rose bushes and zebra tomatoes to the neighboring 40-acre cherry orchard.